swaldman/sbt-ethereum/src/main/paradox/tasks/ens.md

 > ensSubnodeCreate <full-subnode-ens-name>.eth
 ```

-Creates a "subnode" to (a hierarchical name beneath) an existing ENS name.
+Creates a "subnode" for an existing ENS name.
 The @ref:[current sender](./eth/address/sender.md) should be the owner of the parent name, and will become owner of the subname.

 If there already exists a name like `zzz.eth`, you can create `yyy.zzz.eth` as a subnode.
 If there already exists `yyy.zzz.eth`, you can create `xxx.yyy.zzz.eth`.